Creating an AWS Hosted Connection for an MVE with Fortinet SD-WAN

 - Public – Access all AWS public endpoints, as well as all AWS resources that are reachable by a public IP address.

 - Transit – Transport traffic from a Direct Connect gateway to one or more transit gateways.
-A transit virtual interface is available only on a Hosted Connection with a capacity of at least 1 Gbps.
 When you select Transit for the VIF, slower connections are filtered and no longer appear in the interface.

 Specify the configuration details: